OrderLab/T2C/README.md

 ```

 ### 3. [Pre] Customize configurations (~1 min)

+> [!TIP]
+> Run this step on all nodes if you're using parallel mode

 A configuration is needed to specify the basic information about the target system.
 We have already prepared a list of configurations for common